 Before TV captured the nation's attention, radio was the most popular form of home entertainment.
 Nowadays that box offers mostly music, news, and backtalk, but from the 1920s through the '40s, the airwaves boasted drama, comedy, and murder mysteries.

 Judson Fountain (b.
-1952) grew up after the heyday of classic radio theater, but as a child heard vestiges of programs that had enthralled his parents.
+Mar.
+12, 1934; d.
+July 26 or 28, 2005) grew up during the heyday of classic radio theater.
 He developed an obsession with suspense-filled shows like The Shadow, Inner Sanctum, and Lights Out!
-While most Americans were evolving into couch potatoes, Judson embraced radio as the superior theatrical medium, and felt compelled to single-handedly revive the art.
+While most Americans were couch potatoes during the late 1960s, watching cop shows and eerie thrillers on TV, Judson embraced radio as the superior theatrical medium, and felt compelled to single-handedly revive the art.
 That he lacked training, technology, skilled staff and a budget did not deter him.
 Ed Wood, Jr. made movies; Judson produced radio dramas.

 Judson's work was characterized by cliché scripting, egregious ethnic accents, and inept editing — all seasoned with copious needle-drops of creaking doors and howling wolves from the timeless Elektra Sound Effects Library.
 But this extreme amateurishness and unwavering sincerity synergize to great advantage in Fountain's theatricals.
 There is charm in the clumsiness, and befuddled amusement in the often-abrupt plot twists.